ethereum/go-ethereum/docs/developers/dapp-developer/native.md

 ### Interacting with the client {#interacting-with-a-client}

 The client can now be used to handle requests to the Geth node using the full JSON-RPC API.
-For example, the function `BlockNumer()` wraps a call to the `eth_blockNumber` endpoint.
+For example, the function `BlockNumber()` wraps a call to the `eth_blockNumber` endpoint.
 The function `SendTransaction` wraps a call to `eth_sendTransaction`.
 The full list of client methods can be found [here](https://pkg.go.dev/github.com/ethereum/go-ethereum/ethclient#Client).

 Frequently, the functions take an instance of the `Context` type as their leading argument.
 This defines context about requests sent from the application such as deadlines, cancellation signals etc. More information on this can be found in the [Go documentation](https://pkg.go.dev/golang.org/x/net/context).
 An empty context instance can be created using `Context.Background()`.